acoul/lifetype/Readme.txt

 this setup has been tested on a Gentoo 32bit system updated to November 2019 on apache-2.4.41 & php-7.2.25 it also works on a php-5.6.40-r6

+Templates:

+this setup has been successfully tested against template standard_green

 Known Issues:

 RSS 0.90 & Atom are broken